SeleniumHQ/seleniumhq.github.io/docs_source_files/content/selenium_installation/installing_webdriver_binaries.en.md

 weight: 2
 ---

-To execute your project and control browser you need to have browser-specific WebDriver binaries installed.
+To execute your project and control the browser you need to have browser-specific WebDriver binaries installed.

 Download the [WebDriver binary]({{< ref "/webdriver/driver_requirements.en.md#quick-reference" >}})